MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/information-barriers/information-barriers-troubleshooting.md

 ### What to do

-Make sure that your organization does not have [Exchange address book policies](/exchange/address-books/address-book-policies/address-book-policies) in place.
-Such policies will prevent Information Barriers policies from being applied.
+Make sure that your organization doesn't have [Exchange address book policies](/exchange/address-books/address-book-policies/address-book-policies) in place.
+Such policies prevent Information Barriers policies from being applied.

 1. Connect to [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).